 We work to uncover the reasons why an individual has become destabilized and provide the necessary training, education, and ongoing support needed to regain their independence.
 For that reason, we offer:

 – One-on-one case management and employment support

 – Workshops in foundational skills and job readiness

 For more information on our Employment Program, click here.

-Women in New Directions (WIND) is designed to assist women who have been recently incarcerated, and/or released from jail or prison, on the road to becoming successful.
+New Directions is designed to assist men and women who have been recently incarcerated, and/or released from jail or prison, on the road to becoming successful.
 We offer: